Revise and Resubmit at Journal of International Economics

 Presentations:

 "Why do countries dollarize?
-A model of optimal dollarization decision" with Andrea Paloschi
+A model of optimal dollarization decision" with Andrea Paloschi New version!

 Abstract: